 ON the surface Chris and Chris were revolutionary players during their time in the league.
-Webber was a playmaking big man who helped the Kings, yes the Sacramento Kings become relevant in the early 21st century.
+Webber was a playmaking forward who helped the Kings, yes the Sacramento Kings become relevant in the early 21st century.
 Bosh was the stereotypical stretch big, spacing the floor with his long-range shooting while still managing to tick the boxes and perform the other duties of a generic power forward.
 It’s tough to determine a clear winner when arguing who had a better career but I gave it my best shot.
 Bosh or Webber, who you got?

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 PLAYING alongside LeBron James is going to put a few more playoff wins on your resume, just ask James Jones.
 Bosh managed just two first-round appearances off his own back while he was North of the border, albeit with a mediocre supporting cast.
-Webber didn’t play in a huge amount of playoff games, but he did star for the Kings at the turn of the 21st century during their most successful stretch as a ball club.
+Webber almost featured in as many of playoff games and Bosh and the former King did star for the franchise at the turn of the 2000’s during their most successful stretch as a ball club.
 Webber edged out his younger counterpart on averages as well with his 18.7 PPG and 8.7 RPG topping Bosh’s 15.6 PPG and 7.5 RPG.
-At the end of the day, despite who their teammates were, Bosh was an integral part of Miami’s two championships and deserves the slight nod.
+At the end of the day, despite who their teammates were, Bosh was an integral part of Miami’s two championships and deserves the slight nod over Webber.

 Image from si.com